 - She got certainty about her monthly costs.

 - And we showed we valued her by negotiating and giving her a special deal.
-So in her mind, she won the negotiation.
+In her mind, she won the negotiation.
+Yet we still made more money from her than previously.

-Our biggest client was also running about 40 services with us.
+This listed company was also running about 40 services with us.
 Several of these were huge in revenue.
 There were lots of little ones where they were experimenting, selling new things, seeing whether those worked and so on.
-Most of those would incur minimum charges, most months.
+Most of those would incur minimum charges, most of the time.

-They didn’t come back to us at all.
-They accepted the new charges just as we announced them.
-It took them two and a half years to decide they didn’t want to pay minimums.
+This client didn’t come back to us at all about the new charges.
+They accepted the fees just as we announced them.
+It was only two and a half years later, when they got a new CFO, that they decided they didn’t want to pay minimums.
+At that point, we renegotiated.

 The Result: Increased profit